IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 // use MapRoute from here on out

 2. Remap old URL Shop/Index whose controller has been refactored away to Customer/List

+3. Define a dynamic route to any controller/action